megansam5/megansam5/README.md

 # Hi there, I'm Megan Lester! 👋

 ## About Me
-I am a highly driven and detail-oriented junior software engineer with a passion for backend and data engineering.
+I am a highly driven and detail-oriented trainee software and data engineer with a passion for backend and data engineering.
 I specialize in Python, C#, and JavaScript, and I thrive in fast-paced, Agile environments.
 My experience includes developing cloud-based data pipelines and full-stack applications.
 I’m excited about the opportunity to contribute to a dynamic team by applying my problem-solving skills, eagerness to learn, and passion for innovation in a highly cooperative setting.

 ## Technical Skills